nonoo/dmrshark/README.md

 - **savefiledir**: Captured voice files will be saved to this directory.
 If empty, files will be saved to the current directory.
 - **savetorawfile**: Set this to 1 if you want to save raw AMBE2+ voice data.
 - **savedecodedtorawfile**: Set this to 1 if you want to save raw, but decoded voice data.
 Samples are saved as 8kHz IEEE 32bit floats.
-- **savedecodedtomp3file**: Set this to 1 if you want to save decoded voice data in MP3 files.
+- **savedecodedtomp3file**: Set this to 1 if you want to save decoded and streamed voice data in MP3 files.
 - **minmp3bitrate**: Minimum bitrate of the MP3 encoder in VBR mode.
 - **mp3bitrate**: Bitrate of the MP3 encoder (max. bitrate in VBR mode).
 - **mp3quality**: Quality of MP3 encoding.
 0 - highest, 9 - lowest.
 - **mp3vbr**: Set this to 1 to enable VBR encoding mode.
 - **decodequality**: Quality of AMBE2+ decoding, valid values are between 1 and 64, 1 is the worst and 64 is the best quality.
 Default value is 3.
 Note that increasing decoding quality increases used CPU time.
+- **playrawfileatcallstart**: Plays this raw wave file at the start of a call.
+Sample format is 8kHz IEEE 32bit float.
+- **playrawfileatcallend**: Plays this raw wave file at the end of a call.
+Sample format is 8kHz IEEE 32bit float.

 ## Running